Repetitive Strain Injury Lawyers in Quincy

 Repetitive strain injuries (RSIs) are some of the most common types of on-the-job injuries, affecting a wide variety or workers across a range of industries.
 Also known as “overexertion” or “overuse” injuries, RSIs can also affect various parts of the body, depending on the type of movement.
 They can be debilitating in nature, causing discomfort, pain, aching, weakness, numbness, and a tingling sensation, all of which may make it difficult to carry out your normal work duties.

 Luckily, if your repetitive strain injury resulted from work-related tasks, you may be able to recover workers’ compensation benefits.
 These claims can be complex and difficult to prove, as you will need to show that your injury was, in fact, a result of your employment.
-It’s important that you speak to a qualified workers’ compensation lawyer who can help you understand your legal rights and options.
+It’s important that you speak to a qualified repetitive strain injuries lawyer who can help you understand your legal rights and options.

 What Are Repetitive Strain Injuries?